BATHROOM LIGHTING - PART FOUR

-Colour Rending
+Colour Rendering

 The first and most important ingredient is the *quality of light* produced by the light fittings you choose.
-In a bathroom it is vital that your lighting accurately portray skin tones — if your light isn’t good quality, your reflection will look ‘off colour’ in the mirror — which is not a great way to start to the day!
+In a bathroom it is vital that your lighting accurately portrays skin tones — if your light isn’t good quality, your reflection will look ‘off colour’ in the mirror — which is not a great way to start to the day!

 The way quality of light is measured is called the ‘Colour Rendering Index’, or CRI for short.
 It is the measurement of the colour quality in light and it is different for every light fitting.